linuxdeepin/vendor-deps/domino/README.md

 In contrast to the original [dom.js](https://github.com/andreasgal/dom.js) project, domino was not designed to run untrusted code.
 Hence it doesn't have to hide its internals behind a proxy facade which makes the code not only simpler, but also [more performant](https://github.com/fgnass/dombench).

-Domino currently doesn't use any harmony features like proxies or WeakMaps and therefore also runs in older Node versions.
+Domino currently doesn't use any harmony/ES6 features like proxies or WeakMaps and therefore also runs in older Node versions.

 ## Speed over Compliance

 Domino is intended for _building_ pages rather than scraping them.
 Hence Domino doesn't execute scripts nor does it download external resources.

-Also Domino doesn't implement any properties which have been deprecated in HTML5.
+Also Domino doesn't generally implement properties which have been deprecated in HTML5.

-Domino sticks to the [DOM level 4](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#interface-attr) working draft, which means that Attributes do not inherit the Node interface.
-Also [Element.attributes](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-element-attributes) returns a read-only array instead of a NamedNodeMap.
+Domino sticks to [DOM level 4](http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#interface-attr), which means that Attributes do not inherit the Node interface.

 <b>Note that</b> because domino does not use proxies,
 `Element.attributes` is not a true JavaScript array; it is an object with a `length` property and an `item(n)` accessor method.
 See [github issue #27](https://github.com/fgnass/domino/issues/27) for further discussion.
+It does however implement direct indexed accessors (`element.attributes[i]`) and is live.

 ## CSS Selector Support